SteelCompendium/data-rules-md-dse/Abilities/Tactician/9th-Level Features/Squad Hit and Run.md

   scc:
     - mcdm.heroes.v1:feature.ability.tactician.9th-level-feature:squad-hit-and-run-11-focus
   scdc:
-    - 1.1.1:13.2.4.7:06
+    - 1.1.1:11.2.4.7:06
   source: mcdm.heroes.v1
   subclass: Insurgent
   target: Self and two allies
   type: feature/ability/tactician/9th-level-feature
 effects:
+  - name: Effect
-  - effect: Each target gains 2 surges, and can use a free triggered action to use a signature ability that gains an edge.
+    effect: Each target gains 2 surges, and can use a free triggered action to use a signature ability that gains an edge.
 After resolving their ability, each target can shift up to 2 squares and become hidden even if they have no cover or concealment, or if they are observed.
-    name: Effect
 ```